-2. Tiny 20-foot Off Grid Shipping Container Home
+3. Tiny 20-Foot Off Grid Shipping Container Home

-Brenda Kelly from iqcontainerhomes has been dreaming of living in a shipping container home since she was 13.
-She has been modelling and creating designs for shipping container homes for as long as she can remember!
+Brenda Kelly from iqcontainerhomes had been dreaming of living in a storage container home since she was 13.
+She has been modeling and creating designs for container houses for as long as she can remember!

 In answer to your question, I thoroughly researched prior to embarking on my first container home so I’m not sure there’s anything I wish I knew that I didn’t.
 However, this was a non-consented model that, due to its size, didn’t require council permission.

-Building a larger home that requires council consent I would wish to know more about the application process for a building permit!
+For building a larger home that requires council consent, I would wish to know more about the application process for a building permit!

 Hope that helps!